ZhenyingZhu/StudyNotes/SystemDesign.md

 b) Separation of application code and state

 - DBs cannot be easily deployed.
-No support for dependency management, version control, rolling upgrade, evolvability, monitoring, metrics, calls to network services, and integration with external systems
+No support for dependency management, version control, rolling upgrade, evolvability, monitoring, metrics, calls to network services, and integration with external systems **[KEY]**
 - because DB couples app code with data durable together
 - stateless services are easy to manage because nodes can be removed at any time
 - observer pattern: get noticed when data changes